pmneila/PyMaxflow/doc/source/tutorial.rst

    :scale: 50 %

-This graph has two *terminal* nodes, the source :math:`s` and the sink :math:`t`, and two *non-terminal* nodes, labelled 0 and 1.
+This graph has two *terminal* nodes, the source :math:`s` and the sink :math:`t`, and two *non-terminal* nodes, labeled 0 and 1.
 The code for building this graph is::

   import maxflow